-The humanity aspect of living is not just a foundation to the Old Testament, but also very much entrenched throughout the words of Jesus, the apostles, and was the very nature of the early church.
+The humanity aspect of living is not just a foundation to the Old Testament.
+It is very much entrenched throughout the words of Jesus and the apostles.
+And it was the very nature of the early church.

 – Luke 14:13 “But when you give a banquet, invite the poor, the crippled, the lame, the blind.”

-– Acts 9:36 “In Joppa there was a disciple named Tabitha (which, when translated, is Dorcas), who was always doing good and helping the poor.”
+– Acts 9:36 “In Joppa there was a disciple named Tabitha who was always doing good and helping the poor.”

 – 1 John 3:17-18 “If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?
 Dear children, let us not love with words or tongue but with actions and in truth.”